Data-Advantage/vibestack/example/launchweek-ai/product-requirements.md

 - **Deployment Verification:** Manual checks of deployed applications rather than automated testing.
 - **User Feedback Analysis:** Manually curate and analyze feedback rather than automated insights.

+#### 6.6.4 Iterative Feedback Integration

+The system will provide structured opportunities for feedback and refinement:

+- **Checkpoint Reviews**: At the end of each major section, users will see a complete preview with explicit prompt: "Are you satisfied with this output?
+What would you like to change?"

+- **Guided Refinement**: When users request changes, the system will offer specific refinement options:
+  - "Simplify the language in this section"
+  - "Add more detail about [specific aspect]"
+  - "Restructure to emphasize [alternative priority]"
+  - "Try a completely different approach for this section"

+- **Alternative Generation**: For critical sections, the system will proactively offer:
+  - Multiple variations of key elements (e.g., 3 different value propositions)
+  - Side-by-side comparison of alternatives
+  - Hybrid options combining elements from different versions

+- **Contextual Examples**: When users struggle, the system will automatically provide:
+  - Relevant examples from successful projects
+  - Templates with guidance on customization
+  - "Before and after" demonstrations of refinement

+This structured approach to feedback maintains momentum while ensuring quality at each stage of development.

 ---

 ## 7. Implementation Plan